nacht29/Python-tools-for-Google/docs/api.md

 ```

 #### **Use case:**
-Send API get requests and receive a data payload.
+Send API GET requests and receive a data payload.

 #### **Return value:**
 - Type: Any